Asia Week – Press Release

 Previously unseen in the UK, visitors can also view the Hugentobler Collection of Modern Vietnamese Art, featuring paintings and drawings by two Vietnamese modernist masters, Bùi Xuân Phái and Nguyễn Tư Nghiêm.
 It belongs to a private collector who discovered Hanoi’s hidden art scene when he travelled to Vietnam in the early 1990s as the country was opening up.
 The work is not for sale but has come from its current home in Switzerland, especially for the exhibition.

 The inclusion of the NIO EP9 supercar will quicken the pulse of design lovers and automotive collectors alike.
-The fastest electric car in the world, carbon fibre is coupled with advanced technology in the design of this high-performance vehicle from China-founded EV company NIO.
+One of the fastest electric cars in the world, carbon fibre is coupled with advanced technology in the design of this high-performance vehicle from China-founded EV company NIO.
 With its futuristic aesthetic, the EP9 has the looks to match its performance.
+Three acclaimed designers will take part in a highly imaginative session as they conjure the ultimate bespoke schemes for its interior and exterior.

 Generating a deeper understanding of design from both cultures is at the heart of the events programme, bringing a connection in an increasingly cosmopolitan world.
 From talks, workshops and masterclasses and discovery tours, they will explore the crossover between East and West.